mwunsch/weary/README.md

 _Weary is a framework and DSL for building clients for (preferably RESTful) web service APIs._

-At it's most minimal, Weary is simply some nice syntactic sugar around Net/HTTP.
+At its most minimal, Weary is simply some nice syntactic sugar around Net/HTTP.

 If you dig a bit deeper, it's a suite of tools built around the [Rack](http://rack.rubyforge.org/) ecosystem.
 As you build a client, remember that just about every class in Weary is a piece of Rack middleware or a Rack application underneath the covers.